pulumi/docs/content/docs/reference/install.md

 If a new version of Pulumi is available, the CLI produces the following example warning when running any of the available commands:

 ```
 warning: A new version of Pulumi is available.
-To upgrade from version '0.17.26' to '0.17.27', run
+To upgrade from version '0.17.26' to '{{< latest-version >}}', run
    $ curl -sSL https://get.pulumi.com | sh

 or visit https://pulumi.com/docs/reference/install/ for manual instructions and release notes.